 - 2 whole eggs, room temperature

-- 4 oz melted chocolate 100% unsweetened Baker's chocolate
+- 4 ounces unsweetened chocolate, melted 100% unsweetened Baker's chocolate

 - 3/4 cup almond flour 84 grams

-- 1.33 tbsp pumpkin pie spice or to taste
+- 1.33 tablespoons pumpkin pie spice or to taste

-- 1/2 tsp xanthan gum to hold brownies together
+- 1/2 teaspoon xanthan gum to hold brownies together

-- 1 tbsp instant coffee optional, enhances chocolate flavor
+- 1 tablespoon instant coffee optional, enhances chocolate flavor

 - 3/4 cup sugar free chocolate chips 132 grams